Digital Media Options

 2. Associate of Science (Job Skills)

 The Digital Media Technology degree is a 60-credit hour program that may be completed in two years if students follow the recommended class schedule and meet all prerequisites.

-Students who complete this program successfully receive an Associate of Science degree in Digital Media Technology and are eligible for initial employment as multimedia managers, audio/visual production managers, video editors, filmmakers, graphic designers, web producers, photographers, content creators, illustrators, and related digital media fields.
+Students who complete this program successfully receive an Associate of Science degree in Digital Media Technology and are eligible for initial employment as multimedia managers, audio/visual production managers, video editors, filmmakers, graphic designers, photographers, content creators, illustrators, and related digital media fields.
 Graduates are also qualified to provide supplemental training for persons previously or currently employed in these occupations.

 Students who are employed may take classes part-time while they gain valuable experience on the job.
 Many of our courses are offered at night, making them easy to fit into a busy schedule.